 - Strong or persistent burning smell

-- Visible damage or dark scorch marks
+- Visible damage or scorch marks

 - Outlet feels hot during use